 Francie — stepping into Francie, on a rowdy corner in Williamsburg, can be somewhat disarming in its sense of calm and confidence amidst the outside chaos.
 Industry vet John Winterman has made it his mission to create the most welcoming dining destination, perfect for every celebration.
 Francie truly takes care of you, from cocktails to food to their impeccable sense of hospitality.

-Le B - I’ve followed chef Angie Mar anywhere she’s gone for a decade and have eaten exceptionally well at all her former restaurants.
+I’ve followed Chef Angie Mar anywhere she’s gone for a decade and have eaten exceptionally well at all her former restaurants.
 But there is something extra special about Le B. To me, it feels sexier, more mature, discerning, and paired down than former iterations.
 It’s one of the most intimate, elegant rooms in the city and her indulgent menu is as technically jaw-dropping as it is drool-worthy.
 Her use and appreciation of game meats is especially spectacular and never disappoints.

-What are some of your favorites outside of the restaurant scene?
+What are some of your favorite spots to spend time outside of the restaurant scene?

-Studio Metamorphosis- I have recently become somewhat obsessed with this new-ish Pilates studio, opened as the first East Coast location of the Los Angeles-based brand.
+Studio Metamorphosis—I have recently become somewhat obsessed with this new-ish Pilates studio, which opened as the first East Coast location of the Los Angeles-based brand.
 Their morning reformer class is the hardest workout I’ve done in years, but I always feel substantially stronger when I’m done.
-The focus is on slow, purposeful movement and core-strength, and the instructors make an effort to assist and support you, so you learn and improve with each class.
+The focus is on slow, purposeful movement and core strength, and the instructors make an effort to assist and support you, so you learn and improve with each class.

-Governor’s Island - my New York warm weather, day trip destination.
+Governor’s Island—my New York warm weather, day trip destination.
 It’s a seven-minute ferry from Brooklyn Bridge Pier, near my house, transporting you away from the cars and crowds to fields and parklands, that still feels like a local secret.
-You can go for a few hours to play on the swings and slides or ride bikes, have a picnic or visit the spa.
-The Collective Retreats glamping retreat overlooking Wall Street and the Statue of Liberty, make it the most epic overnight adventure if you want a longer stay, and Missy Robbins’s Misi Dinner Pop Up in summer is the splurge for an unforgettable dinner under the stars.
+You can go for a few hours to play on the swings and slides, ride bikes, have a picnic, or visit the spa.
+The Collective Retreats glamping retreat overlooking Wall Street and the Statue of Liberty, makes it the most epic overnight adventure if you want a longer stay, and Missy Robbins’s Misi Dinner Pop Up in summer is the splurge for an unforgettable dinner under the stars.
 They have great art and sculpture exhibits, a craft market, and fun food trucks all season long.
 It’s easily the best one-day getaway without ever leaving the city.

 Address Book: